 Private equity at Weil Gotshal & Manges

 At Weil, private equity is the linchpin of the corporate practice.
-The firm has almost 80 PE partners across the world, and its London group has earned enviable Chambers UK rankings for its investment funds and buyouts capabilities.
-In a lucrative coup a few years back, the team poached a 16-strong private funds practice from Clifford Chance, further padding its practice and solidifying its rep as one of the best in the biz.
-In 2014, the team proved its pulling power again, this time by snagging two partners from Latham & Watkins and Hogan Lovells.
-The team also attracted new clients: three of the world's largest funds – Blackstone, KKR and CVC – switched to Weil for legal representation.
+The firm has 75 PE partners across the world, and its London group has earns high Chambers UKrankings for its investment funds and buyouts capabilities.
+In a lucrative coup a few years back, the team poached a 16-strong private funds practice from Clifford Chance, further padding its practice and solidifying its rep as one of the best in the market.
+The team has repeatedly demonstrated pulling power: in 2014 by snagging two partners from Latham & Watkins and Hogan Lovells, and in 2016 with a new acquisition from Herbert Smith Freehills.
+The team has steadily attracted new clients, including three of the world's largest funds: Blackstone, KKR and CVC.
+Lawyers also assist on the formation of venture capital and hedge funds.